zivshek/Favorite_Github_Repos/README.md

 # Web Dev Challenge
-Perform an API call to fetch and display search results from Github.
+Performs an API call to fetch and display search results from Github, and add/remove them to/from a favorite list at your will.